-We initiated a real world evidence study to evaluate the long-term effectiveness and healthcare utilization changes associated with the use of BT-001 for the treatment of T2D with Catalyst Heath Network, Mass General Brigham, Colorado Prevention Center Clinical Research, and Durham Veterans Administration Medical Center.
-The randomized, controlled, multi-site study is expected to enroll approximately 1,000 patients for a treatment period of at least 12 months.
+We initiated real world evidence studies to evaluate the long-term effectiveness and healthcare utilization changes associated with the use of BT-001 for the treatment of T2D.
+The randomized, controlled, multi-site studies are expected to enroll patients for a treatment period of at least 12 months.
 Change in A1c and healthcare resource utilization will be evaluated and compared to usual care.
-Interim study results are expected to be reported in 2023, once a sufficient number of patients has completed an incremental 90 days of treatment.
+Interim study results are expected to be reported in 2023, once a sufficient number of patients have completed an incremental 180 days of treatment.
 The study is expected to generate evidence supporting payer coverage and reimbursement.